 Many programmers don’t have a routine.
 So, first let me answer: why have one at all?
 A routine at work can be a double-edged sword; overemphasize it, and your day can feel too predictable.

 The first reason I keep a routine is that there are some things I must do every single day, like team standups.
-My day goes more smoothly when I plan for events like these.
+My day goes more smoothly when I plan around events like these.

 Second, there are things that I should do every day, like reviewing my peers’ code.
 A routine helps ensure I don’t forget these team tasks.